-Further detail on the key judgements and estimates involved are set out within the critical accounting estimates and judgements in applying accounting policies note (note 4) and in note 24 and 25 to the financial statements.
+Refer to Note 3 for the accounting policies note, Note 4 for the critical accounting estimates and judgements in applying accounting policies note and Note 24 and Note 25 disclosures in the financial statements.

 We consider the risk to have increased in the year given the economic uncertainty.